-- Users must not read another User's university e-mail unless authorized to do so by the owner of the e-mail account, or as authorized by the Triage Team for investigation, or as necessary to maintain services.
+- Users must not read another User's university e-mail unless authorized to do so by the owner of the e-mail account, as authorized for investigation, or as necessary to maintain services.

 - Users must not impersonate the identity of another User by sending communication from that User’s university e-mail account, except when authorized to do so by the owner of the e-mail account.

-- Only the Office of Institutional Advancement or designated positions at each school or unit are authorized to send broadcast e-mail.
+- Only the Office of Development, Office of Public Affairs or other designated positions at each school or unit are authorized to send university or school wide broadcast e-mail.

-- Access to University Information Resources must be on a need to know basis and must be granted using the rule of least privilege; all Users must only have access to the resources they need to perform their job responsibilities.
+- Access to University Information Resources and University Data must be on a need to know basis and must be granted using the rule of least privilege.
+All Users must only have access to the resources they need to perform their job responsibilities.

-- Users must not disclose, modify, delete or destroy University Information unless authorized.
+- Users must not disclose, modify, delete or destroy University Information Resources or University Data unless authorized.

-- Users must not share passwords or similar information or devices used for identification and authorization purposes, such as digital certificates, security tokens, smart cards, etc. Each User is responsible for all activities conducted using his or her account(s) to access University Information and/or University Information Resources.
+- Users must not share passwords or similar information or devices used for identification and authorization purposes, such as digital certificates, security tokens or smart cards.
+Each User is responsible for all activities conducted using his or her account(s) to access University Data and/or University Information Resources.

-- Users must not circumvent entering their password through use of auto logon, application “remember password” features, embedded scripts or hard-coded passwords in client software to access University Information Resources.
+- Users must avoid entering their password through the use of auto logon, application “remember password” features, embedded scripts or hard-coded passwords in client software to access University Information Resources.

-This section applies to all computers and other devices or systems upon which University Information Resources are maintained regardless of whether the device or system is owned by the university.
+This section applies to all computers and other devices or systems upon which University Information Resources or University Data are maintained regardless of whether the device or system is owned by the university.

-- Portable devices must be used in accordance with the Portable Storage Device Policy and Laptop Security Policy.
+- Portable devices must be used in accordance with the Portable Storage Device Policy (ITPOL-001) and Laptop Security Policy (ITPOL-007).

 - Laptops, portable devices and media must be physically secured when unattended.

-- Laptop hard drives and other portable devices and media must be encrypted in accordance with the Portable Storage Device Policy and Laptop Security Policy.
+- Laptop hard drives, other portable devices and media must be encrypted in accordance with the Portable Storage Device Policy (ITPOL-001) and Laptop Security Policy (ITPOL-007).

-- Computers and laptops that connect to the university network must be protected by current, updated and functioning security software, which includes virus protection software and may include firewall, host intrusion protection or other security software as specified by the Information Technology department.
-Required security software must not be disabled or bypassed except as required by the installation of software or for other special circumstance or procedure that requires the temporary disabling of such software.
+- Computers and laptops that connect to the university network must be protected by current, updated and functioning security software, which includes virus protection software and may include firewall, host intrusion protection or other security software as specified by the Information Technology Department.
+Required security software must not be disabled or bypassed except as required by the installation of software or for other special circumstances or procedures that require the temporary disabling of such software.

-- Peer-to-peer file sharing software must not be used except when required to conduct university business and when specifically authorized by the Information Technology department.
-It must not be used inappropriately, such as in violation of U.S. Copyright Law or other applicable laws or policies.
-When configured incorrectly, maliciously or used inappropriately, peer-to-peer file sharing software presents a high risk for security breaches often resulting in inappropriate information disclosure and/or loss of information integrity, and can severely reduce availability of University Information Resources and University Data.
+- Peer-to-peer file sharing software must not be used except when required to conduct university business and when specifically authorized by the Information Technology Department.
+It must not be used inappropriately or in violation of U.S. Copyright Law or other applicable laws or policies.
+When configured incorrectly or maliciously, or used inappropriately, peer-to-peer file sharing software presents a high risk for security breaches and may result in inappropriate information disclosure and/or loss of information integrity Such incidents can severely reduce availability of University Information Resources and University Data.

-- Users must not download or use security programs or utilities that reveal or exploit weaknesses in the security of a system or that reveal information by circumventing established authorization procedures or controls must not be downloaded or used, except as authorized by the CISO.
+- Users must not download or use security programs or utilities that reveal or exploit weaknesses in the security of a system or that reveal information by circumventing established authorization procedures or controls, except as authorized by the CISO.
 Examples of such items include password cracking programs, packet sniffers and port scanners.

-- Confidential information must be stored in Zone 100, the university’s network zone with the highest level of security.
-For circumstances in which university business requires that a User save confidential information to a portable device or media, it must be in accordance with the Portable Storage Device Policy and Laptop Security Policy and comply with any policy the system (information) owner may have communicated (see HOOP 175, Section III(B)).
-The user should consult with his or her information technology department to ensure appropriate data protection measures are taken to guard against unauthorized disclosure and loss of availability or integrity of the information.
+- Confidential Information must be stored in Zone 100, the university’s network zone with the highest level of security.
+For circumstances in which university business requires that a User save Confidential Information to a portable device or media, it must be done in accordance with the Portable Storage Device Policy (ITPOL-001) and Laptop Security Policy (ITPOL-007) and comply with any policy that the system (information) owner may have communicated (see HOOP 175, Section III(B)).
+The User should consult with the Information Technology Department to ensure appropriate data protection measures are taken to guard against unauthorized disclosure and loss of availability or integrity of the information.

-- Confidential information that must be e-mailed to conduct university business must be sent using a university e-mail account and must be encrypted in accordance with the university’s Acceptable Encryption Policy.
+- Confidential information that must be e-mailed to conduct university business must be sent using a university e-mail account and must be encrypted in accordance with the university’s Acceptable Encryption Policy (ITPOL-003).

-- Confidential information transmitted over external networks must be encrypted in accordance with the university’s Acceptable Encryption Policy.
+- Confidential information transmitted over external networks must be encrypted in accordance with the university’s Acceptable Encryption Policy (ITPOL-003).

-- Confidential information transmitted over wireless networks must use approved wireless transmission protocols and be done in compliance with the Wireless Network Security Standards.
+- Confidential information transmitted over wireless networks must use approved wireless transmission protocols and be done in compliance with the Wireless Network Security Standards (ITPOL-015).

 |IT Risk and Compliance Manager||713-486-3608|